ArduPilot/ardupilot_wiki/common/source/docs/common-esc-calibration.rst

 The steps for calibration are:

-- start with the autopilot powered, but with the ESC unpowered and propeller removed
+- start with the autopilot powered, but with the ESC unpowered and propeller, if a Plane, removed
-- switch to MANUAL flight mode
+- switch to MANUAL flight/control mode
-- disable the safety switch (if fitted) and arm the airplane
+- disable the safety switch (if fitted) and arm the vehicle
 - move the throttle stick on your transmitter to maximum
 - add power to the ESC